neondatabase/neon/docs/rfcs/029-getpage-throttling.md

 Enable per-tenant emergency override of the limit via Console.
 Should be part of a more general framework to specify tenant config overrides.
-**NB:** this is **not** the right mechanism to _sell_ different max GetPage/IOPS levels to users, or _auto-scale_ max GetPage/IOPS levels.
-Such functionality will require a separate RFC that concerns itself with GetPage/IOPS capacity planning.
+**NB:** this is **not** the right mechanism to _sell_ different max GetPage/second levels to users, or _auto-scale_ the GetPage/second levels.
+Such functionality will require a separate RFC that concerns itself with GetPage/second capacity planning.

 Compute-side metrics for GetPage latency.

-Back-channel to inform Compute/Autoscaling/ControlPlane that the project is being IO-rate-limited.
+Back-channel to inform Compute/Autoscaling/ControlPlane that the project is being throttled.

 Compute-side neon_smgr improvements to avoid sending the same GetPage request multiple times if multiple backends experience a cache miss.